Bolivia: Building the local response capacity for the intersectoral implementation of the PMD-C

-Chronic malnutrition affects four out of 10 Bolivian children in the most food insecure municipalities.
-A child is 2.5 times more likely to suffer from malnutrition in a rural area than in an urban context.
-This Joint Programme supports the Bolivian government's Zero Malnutrition Multi-sectoral Programme (PMD-C) in 22 highly vulnerable municipalities by improving access to food, water, sanitation and information about nutrition and hygiene.
+Chronic malnutrition affects four out of ten Bolivian children in the most food-insecure municipalities in the country, where a child in a rural area is 2.5 times more likely to suffer from malnutrition than in urban areas.
+This Joint Programme supported the Bolivian government's Zero Malnutrition Multi-sectoral Programme (PMD-C) in 22 highly vulnerable municipalities by improving access to food, water, sanitation and information about nutrition and hygiene.

 The aim of the programme was to strengthen municipalities' capacity to implement the national malnutrition programme across multiple sectors, and to provide beneficiary families with:

 - Greater availability and access to highly nutritious and safe food;

 - Access to and use of enhanced water supply and sanitation;

 - Better knowledge, attitudes and practices with regard to food, nutrition, hygiene and health.

 - At least 21,489 children and pregnant and breast-feeding women in five municipalities benefitted from improved availability and access to adequate quantities of quality food.